spryker/spryker-docs/docs/scos/user/back-office-user-guides/202108.0/content/slots/managing-slots.md

 {% info_block infoBox "Info" %}

-Apart from the **ID** and **Actions**, the attributes described below depend on the CMS block settings defined in **Content** > **Blocks**.
+Apart from the **ID** and **Actions**, the attributes described below depend on the CMS block settings defined in **Content&nbsp;<span aria-label="and then">></span> Blocks**.
 To learn about them, see reference information on the [Creating a CMS block](/docs/scos/user/back-office-user-guides/{{page.version}}/content/blocks/creating-cms-blocks.html) page.

 {% endinfo_block %}

 {% info_block infoBox "Info" %}

 The attributes described below depend on the page type to which the template with the selected CMS block is applied: a product, category, or CMS page.
-*Product Pages per Category* is only displayed when you are defining the visibility conditions of a CMS block belonging to the slot of the Product page template.
+**Product Pages per Category** is only displayed when you are defining the visibility conditions of a CMS block belonging to the slot of the Product page template.

 {% endinfo_block %}